DAVID EDGAR WALTHER IMPRESSIONIST: PASSIONATE DARK; DEEP NIGHT DREAMS

 My Settings of Poems by Emily Dickinson

-Unless there is E. D. addict I've not heard of yet, I've set more
+Unless there is an E. D. addict I've not heard of yet, I've set more

 of Emily Dickinson's poems than anyone else.